primordialmachine/dailies/documentation/adl/README.md

 The type *String* represents UTF-8 strings.
 The language knows single-quoted and double quoted strings.
 Single quoted strings are opened and closed by the single quote `'` and double quoted strings are opened and closed by the double quote `"`.
 To type a single quote in a single-quoted string, preceed it by a backslash.
-To tpe a double quote in double-quoted string, preceed it by a backslash.
+To type a double quote in double-quoted string, preceed it by a backslash.
 A double backslash is interpreted as a single slash.

 The type *List* represents sequences of values the six types.